Ryoo Seung-wan: 2010–present

 His next project was The Battleship Island, set on Hashima Island, an outlying island abandoned by Japan off the coast of Nagasaki, where countless Koreans were drafted into forced labor during World War II.
 The film follows a group of American OSS agents and Korean independence fighters on a mission to evacuate a key Korean figure from the island.

 In 2021, Ryoo directed Escape from Mogadishu, a film based on real events of the Somali Civil War in the 1990s.
 It depicted details of perilous escape attempt made by North and South Korean embassy personnel stranded during the conflict.
 The film made with production cost of KRW24 billion was entirely shot in Morocco.
 It was selected as the South Korean entry for the Best International Feature Film at the 94th Academy Awards.

+Ryu's next project was Smugglers, which is said to be based on the motif of haenyeo who participated in smuggling in the 1970s, overlapping with the fact that a female smuggling ring was active in Busan at the time.
+It was followed by I, The Executioner in 2024, which is actually a sequel to Veteran and its plot takes place nine years after the original's.
+The film was invited to screen at the 77th Cannes Film Festival.

+In 2026, the director returned to the espionage genre with Humint, shot in Riga.
+Two months after the theatrical release, it started streaming on Netflix.
+The film did well on the streaming platform, but was not very successful at the box office, where it was overshawdowed by the massive popularity of The King's Warden.

 Filmmaking

 Ryoo Seung-wan is called Korea's 'action kid' for his unique action and rough life style.
+Ryoo has cited 1970s American cinema as a primary inspiration for his work, specifically naming Martin Scorsese and Brian De Palma as major influences.
+He has expressed particular admiration for De Palma’s thriller and gangster films, including Sisters (1972), Scarface (1983), Raising Cain (1992), and Carlito's Way (1993).
+His appreciation for the era extends to the "tough guy" films of Lee Marvin, such as Point Blank (1967) and Prime Cut (1972), as well as the classical work of John Boorman, specifically Deliverance (1972).
+Within South Korean cinema, Ryoo views Park Chan-wook as both a mentor and a frequent collaborator.
+He also credits directors Lee Chang-dong and Bong Joon-ho as significant influences.
+He has highlighted Lee Doo-yong’s 1980 film The Last Witness as a particularly impactful work.

 Ryoo frequently collaborated with film editor Nam Na-yeong.
 She has edited films Arahan, The City of Violence, and Crying Fist.

-Ryoo is known for frequently casting the same actors, with his little brother Ryoo Seung-bum Hwang Jeongmin, The excutioner of 베테랑Veteran 14.4 million box office in 2014 being one of his most frequent collaborators.
+Ryoo is known for frequently casting the same actors, including his brother Ryoo Seung-bum, Hwang Jung-min, and Zo In-sung.